Delegate requests to sub-tables

 1. Follow the guides in Forward requests to a destination to set up each route table that you want to include in this sub-table set.
 For each route table, include the following additional settings for delegation:

 • In the spec section, do not include the hosts or workloadSelectors fields.
-The root route table dictates these fields instead.
+The parent route table dictates these fields instead.

 • Optional: If you want to refer to the sub-tables by label rather than by table name, add a label in the metadata section.
 Be sure to use the same label for each sub-table.